sfarshitorul/RESO-WebAPI-Client-dotNet/CONTRIBUTING.md

 #### How to submit an Issue / Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Follow [the issue template](ISSUE_TEMPLATE.md) and fill the issue inside the GitHub repository’s Issue section.
+Follow [the issue template](ISSUE_TEMPLATE.md) and fill the issue inside the GitHub repositoryâ€™s Issue section.

 ### Pull Request Process